by Tony Novak, MBA, MT, OnlineAdviser at Freedom Benefits revised 11/16/2011

 Additionally, it is smart for employers to provide an additional external resource for employees who may have questions.

-Freedom Benefits Association provides a prototype medical expense claim form with any low cost benefit plan start-up kit.
-An online claim validation service was launched as an additional service option in 2004.
+Freedom Benefits provides a prototype medical expense claim form with any low cost benefit plan start-up kit.
+An online claim validation service was launched as an additional service option in 2004 and updated in 2014.

 This article is available for republication in its entirety without charge after obtaining the express written permission of the author.